KevinGrant12/crypto-clopse/content/collections/articles/safemoons-price-is-strong-as-other-coins-take-a-shit.md

     content:
       -
         type: text
         text: 'SafeMoon has transcended the rank of shit coin and has become one of the fastest growing coins in the cryptocurrency market.
 It is now the kid on the playground who stood up to the bully and got everyones lunch money back.
 Bitcoin can be that bully for our purposes.
 BTC is the oldest, largest, richest kid on the playground.
 But like most tough guys, there''s not much going on upstairs.
-It''s good for muscling the market around and causing some uproar, but if it you want a cup of coffee you''ll have to wait just a little ( a lot ) longer and pay just a little ( a lot ) more than you would had you just asked literally any other student.'
+It''s good for muscling the market around and causing some uproar, but if it you want a cup of coffee you''ll have to wait just a little ( a lot ) longer and pay just a little ( a lot ) more than if you asked literally any other student.'
   -
     type: paragraph
     content:
       -
         type: text
+        marks:
+          -
+            type: bold
+        text: 'SafeMoon, is Mikey from the Goonies:'
+      -
+        type: text
-        text: 'SafeMoon, is Mikey from the Goonies: Good guy, awkward in person, and get''s the girl in the end.
-While BTC sits on it''s fat ass and bloats, SafeMoon is out pioneering one project after the next and slowly ( but pretty quickly ) building a concrete foundation on planet crypto.'
+        text: ' Good guy, awkward in person, and get''s the girl in the end.
+While BTC sits on its fat booty and bloats, SafeMoon is out pioneering one project after the next and slowly ( pretty quickly ) building a concrete foundation on planet crypto.'
   -
     type: blockquote
     content: